General relativistic formulas for mass and spin of a Kerr black hole in terms of redshifts and orbital parameters

-This paper is organized as follows: In Sec.
-II and III, we briefly review the results presented in \cite{HAN}.
-We start in Sec.
-II by considering the geodesics of massive test particles orbiting around a Kerr back hole and the geodesics of photons emitted by these bodies (by stars or galactic gas, for instance).
-This analysis makes use of the Killing vector and tensor fields of the Kerr metric to obtain all its conserved quantities (energy, angular momentum and the Carter constant) and allows one to express all the components of the four-velocity/momentum of massive/massless particles in terms of these constants of motion and the parameters of the metric.
-The final relevant expressions for stable, equatorial and circular geodesic orbits around the Kerr black hole are also quoted.
 In Sec.
-III we recall the formulae for computing the kinematical redshifts and blueshifts of emitted photons from stars/gas orbiting around a Kerr black hole.
-Then, from these black hole rotation curves, we obtain a closed formula for the spin parameter $a$ in terms of the black hole mass, the massive particle orbital radius and the shifts of its emitted photons.
-This expression allows us to find an eighth order algebraic polynomial equation for the mass $M$ with coefficients depending only on the massive particle orbital radius and the red- and blueshifts of its emitted photons.
-In Sec IV, by studying a set of three stars orbiting a Kerr black hole and moving along geodesic circular orbits in the equatorial plane, we obtain a linear algebraic equation for the mass parameter $M$ in terms of the red- and blueshifts of photons emitted by these stars and their orbital radii; the corresponding analytical formulae for both the mass $M$ and the spin $a$ of the Kerr black hole are quoted.
+2 and 3, we briefly review the results presented in \citep{HAN}, by considering the geodesics of massive test particles orbiting around a Kerr black hole and photons emitted by these bodies (by stars or gas), and by recalling the formulae for the kinematical red- and blue-shifts of emitted photons from stars/gas orbiting around a Kerr black hole.
+In Sec 4, by studying a set of three stars revolving around the Kerr black hole along geodesic circular orbits in the equatorial plane, we obtain a linear algebraic equation for the mass parameter $M$ in terms of the red- and blue-shifts of photons emitted by these stars and their orbital radii; the corresponding analytical formulae for both the mass $M$ and the spin $a$ of the Kerr black hole are quoted.